 Biden-Harris Administration Finalizes Rule to Increase Resilience Against Flooding Nationwide

-FEMA’s final rule implementing the Federal Flood Risk Management Standard will reduce risk of flood impacts, protect people and infrastructure

-Final rule follows additional actions from President Biden to protect workers and communities from extreme weather

-WASHINGTON -- The Department of Homeland Security’s (DHS) Federal Emergency Management Agency (FEMA) today published a Final Rule to implement the Federal Flood Risk Management Standard (FFRMS).
+WASHINGTON -- Today, the Department of Homeland Security’s (DHS) Federal Emergency Management Agency (FEMA) today published a Final Rule to implement the Federal Flood Risk Management Standard (FFRMS).
 The standard is a flexible framework to increase resilience against flooding and help protect communities.

 In recent years, communities have seen repeated flooding that threatens both lives and property.
 Previous approaches, based on historical data, have become outdated.
 By using the best available science, FFRMS strengthens FEMA’s standards to incorporate both current and future flood risk, making taxpayer-funded projects far more resilient to flooding, protecting federal investments and reducing the risk of damage and loss from floods.
 Additionally, FEMA will pay for the applicable federal cost share to implement the FFRMS which is often 75% or more.